 If you want to have a customized track lighting system made with the straight track cut and fitted to your space, you might want to hire an electrician to do that part of the work.
 Getting the pieces cut precisely and properly spliced together so that the continuity of the conductors and their polarity–the relative position of hot and neutral--is kept the way it was designed to be can be tricky, and it has to be done right or it won’t work at all.
 Plus, there’s a bit of an art to getting a straight track to look perfect once it’s up.

 That said, you still get to be the designer and the light installer, if you’d like to be.
-You can not only choose the heads and the light bulbs you want, you can put them up, check the effect, and change where they're aimed if you decide you'd like something different.
+You can not only choose the heads and the light bulbs you want, but you can also put them up, check the effect, and change where they're aimed if you decide you'd like something different.

-Because track lighting is as easy to install in one configuration as it is in another, it is often used to take light to odd corners and critical workstations in kitchens.
+Since track lighting is as easy to install in one configuration as it is in another, it is often used to take light to odd corners and critical workstations in kitchens.
 A section with canister heads can be run over an area where you walk and stand when you’re working, and the heads can be positioned and aimed to give you over-the-shoulder light on your counters and appliances.
 Alternatively, the track can be run directly above an island or peninsula, with pendant heads to light those surfaces.
 These tricks can be used in your workshop, potting shed or greenhouse too.

 A track lighting system can also be handy for bringing light to a long narrow space such as a hallway.
 You can run a track parallel to a wall that you hang photos or artwork on, maybe 3 or 4 feet away from the wall, mounting and aiming canister heads to highlight each piece.
 With its built-in flexibility, the track lighting will let you change the lighting every time you change something on the wall.